fdietz/elixir-feed-parser/README.md

 # Credits
 Since this is my first Elixir project I've taken lots of ideas from existing projects.
 In particular I'd like to mention [FeederEx](https://github.com/manukall/feeder_ex), [Feedme](https://github.com/umurgdk/elixir-feedme) and [Quinn](https://github.com/nhu313/Quinn).

+# License

+This source code is released under the MIT License.
+Copyright (c) 2015-present Frederik Dietz and contributors.